CountDownLatch

 reaches zero, at which point waiting threads are released and any subsequent

-invocations of wait()
+invocations of wait() return immediately.

 This is a one-shot phenomenon — the count cannot be reset.